Lord Howe Island: 1890–1999

 In 1883, the company Burns Philp started a regular shipping service and the number of tourists gradually increased.
 By 1932, with the regular tourist run of SS Morinda, tourism became the second-largest source of external income after palm sales to Europe.
 Morinda was replaced by Makambo in 1932, and she in turn by other vessels.
 The service continues into the present day with the fortnightly Island Trader service from Port Macquarie.

 The palm trade began in the 1880s when the lowland kentia palm (Howea forsteriana) was first exported to Britain, Europe, and America, but the trade was only placed on a firm financial footing when the Lord Howe Island Kentia Palm Nursery was formed in 1906 (see below).

 The first plane to appear on the island was in 1931, when Francis Chichester alighted on the lagoon in a de Havilland Gipsy Moth converted into a floatplane.
 It was damaged there in an overnight storm, but repaired with the assistance of islanders and then took off successfully nine weeks later for a flight to Sydney.
 After World War II, in 1947, tourists arrived on Catalina and then four-engined Sandringham flying boats of Ansett Flying Boat Services operating out of Rose Bay, Sydney, and landing on the lagoon, the journey taking about 3½ hours.
 When Lord Howe Island Airport was completed in 1974, the seaplanes were eventually replaced with QantasLink twin-engined turboprop Dash 8–200 aircraft.

+In 1990, Lance Knight the master of the island's supply ship Sitka called a meeting in the town hall to propose the formation of an island owned shipping service.

+Lance set off around the world to find a ship and whilst in South-East Asia made one of the most well-known surf discoveries of all time at Lance's Right on the island of Sipora in the Mentawai Islands of Indonesia.

+Lance eventually returned to the island with its now iconic ship, MV Island Trader.